frimtec/pikett-assist/README.md

 ![Overview](images/PAssist_20.png)

 ## Supported languages
-Currently the following languages are supported in PAssist:
+Currently, the following languages are supported in PAssist:
 * English
 * German

+In preparation are the additional languages:
+* French
+* Italien

+Translation support for any additional language is warmly welcome - just get in contact with me.
+PAssist is using [Lokalise][lokalise] to maintain language translations.

 ## Open-Source and free
 PAssist is Open-Source and available under Apache-2.0 licence.